Summary

 Concerns about side effects

-If a side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child's condition after a vaccination, see your doctor or immunisation nurse as soon as possible, or go directly to a hospital.
+If the side effect following immunisation is unexpected, persistent, or severe or if you are worried your child’s condition after a vaccination, see your doctor or immunisation provider as soon as possible or go directly to a hospital.

 Uncommon or rare side effects of the MMR and MMRV vaccines include:

-- temporary pain and stiffness in the joints – this is rare in young children, but more common in people immunised during their teenage years or as adult women
+- temporary pain and stiffness in the joints – (more common in young adolescents)

 In your language